Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data

 over a fine grid of values of $x$ in the range of the second principal component $\bPsi_{\cdot, 2}$.
 Figure~\ref{fig:PC2_PDP} highlights the conditional partial responses of the cluster probability $\hat \pi_{k,t}$ (in the left panel) or one dimension of the cluster mean $\hat{\boldsymbol{\mu}}_{k,t}$ (in the center and right panel), fixing the values of PC1 at three values ($-6$, $-1$, and $4$) which correspond to three locations clearly south of, inside of, and north of the North Pacific Transition Zone.

 First, for cluster means, whenever the three lines from the same model are not parallel and equidistant, this indicates an interaction between PC1 and PC2.
-We see this most clearly in \textit{PicoEukaryote} diameter in the right panel.
-At a high value of PC1 (4, corresponding to north of the NPTZ), the partial response curve is nearly linear.
-However, at lower values of PC1 (inside or south of the NPTZ), the partial response to PC2 clearly becomes nonlinear.
-In the center panel showing the phycoerythrin fluorescence of \textit{Synechococcus}, the partial response curve changes from convex for lower PC1 values to concave for higher PC1 values.
+We see this most clearly in \textit{Prochlorococcus} chlorophyll fluorescence in the right panel.
+At a low value of PC1 (-6, corresponding to south of the NPTZ), the partial response curve is relatively flat, convex, and quadratic.
+At PC1 = -1 (inside the NPTZ), fluorescence increases monotonically at a faster rate, and at PC1 = 4 (north of the NPTZ) the curve becomes concave, meaning fluorescence increases at a decreasing rate.
+Since the linear model cannot estimate variable rates of change, it averages the increasing and decreasing effects, so fluorescence is estimated to be constant in all three regions.
+In the center panel showing the phycoerythrin fluorescence of \textit{Synechococcus}, the partial response curve shows a much faster rate of decrease within the transition zone than outside it.

 Next, we examine the relative abundance prediction of \textit{Prochlorococcus} (left panel of Figure~\ref{fig:PC2_PDP}).
 First, the linear model's partial response curve to PC2 follows a similar logistic shape at all specified values of PC1.
 On the other hand, the nonlinear model curve clearly changes in shape, especially from PC1 = $-1$ to PC1 = $-6$.
 This suggests an interaction effect between PC1 and PC2 which allows the response of \textit{Prochlorococcus} relative abundance to PC2 to be much more flexible depending on the latitude, of which PC1 serves as a proxy.
 Furthermore, the nonlinear model has a shallower slope overall, thus estimating \textit{Prochlorococcus} abundance to be more stable in response to physical oceanographic attributes (PC2) in southern waters than the linear model does.